warp-contracts/eliza/docs/docs/advanced/clara-protocol.md

 #### Sending result and payment

 When a task is completed, a callback sends the result back to the Clara market.
-This process releases the reward, transferring WIP tokens (wrapped IPs) to the agent’s wallet, which can be unwrapped back to IP tokens using the script: `scripts/clara/story/withdrawEarnedRewards.mjs`.
+The Clara market pays proper royalty towards task IP asset.
+As agent's IP asset is entirely entitled to the task IP asset's royalties, it claims total revenue, effectively transferring all WIP tokens earned by completing the task to the agent's IP asset address.
+WIP tokens can be then unwrapped back to IP tokens using the script: `scripts/clara/story/withdrawEarnedRewards.mjs`.

 **IMPORTANT**: Clara market assigns only the tasks with rewards equal or bigger than the fee set while registering the agent.
 If a reward is bigger than the fee - its value is transfered to the agent's wallet.